 - 1 (15-ounce) can tomatoes (diced, undrained)

 - 1 (8-ounce) package cream cheese (cubed)

-- Meanwhile, cook the spaghetti in the large pot of boiling water according to the package directions until al dente.
+Meanwhile, cook the spaghetti in the large pot of boiling water according to the package directions until al dente.
 Test the pasta by biting into it.
-If the inside is not white and the pasta is firm but tender, it's done.
+If the pasta is firm but tender, it's done.

-- A few minutes before the spaghetti is done, add the cream cheese to the pasta sauce.
+A few minutes before the spaghetti is done, add the cream cheese to the pasta sauce.
 Cook and stir, using a wire whisk, until the cheese melts and the sauce is creamy.
 The cream cheese may not dissolve completely in the sauce because the sauce is acidic but that's OK.
-It will still taste wonderful.
+It will add the desired creamy texture and flavor.

-You can add whatever you like to this recipe—minced garlic, Parmesan cheese, sliced mushrooms browned with the onion, grated carrots, or even some baby spinach leaves.
-Use your imagination and think about what would taste good in this recipe combination.
-Then write it down, so you can reproduce it next time!
+You can add whatever you like to this recipe—minced garlic, Parmesan cheese, sliced mushrooms browned with the onion, grated carrots, black olives or even some baby spinach leaves.